2024 IN-PERSON CLASSES

 2024 ONLINE CLASSES

-WATERCOLORS IN THE WILD 2024:
+WATERCOLORS IN THE WILD

-Online Studies with Watercolor & Gouache
+Live Online Studies with Watercolor & Gouache

-Online with TreeSong
+Online Zoom with TreeSong Nature and Awareness Center

 Saturday Mornings 9:30am—12:30pm